nigelritfeld/dockerwebserver/README.md

 You need to have working database

-Edit the server js file on linel
+Edit the server.js file on line 92 and insert in your database credentials.

     $ {
         host: 'localhost',